 Dry Needling

-Dry needling is used to decrease muscle tightness by facilitating or inhibiting abnormal muscle tone and motor recruitment patterns.
+Dry needling decreases muscle tightness by facilitating or inhibiting abnormal muscle tone and motor recruitment patterns.
 It can also help by increasing blood flow and decreasing myofascial pain and trigger points.

 Frequently Asked Questions: